liljacs/in3120-2021/papers/README.md

 * (🍀) B. H. Bloom, ["Space/Time Trade-offs in Hash Coding with Allowable Errors"](space-time-trade-offs-in-hash-coding-with-allowable-errors.pdf).

   This is the original paper on Bloom filters.
-A Bloom filter is an extremely useful probabilistic data structure for use in search and elsewhere: It's a data structure that helps you answer set membership questions, without actually storing the set itself.
+A Bloom filter is an extremely useful and space-efficient probabilistic data structure for use in search and elsewhere: It's a data structure that helps you answer set membership questions, without actually storing the set itself.
 Anwers may be wrong, but only in the false positive sense and not in the false negative sense: So no means no, and yes means maybe.
 You can control the probability of false positives through how you construct the Bloom filter.

 * (☕) B. Fan, D. G. Andersen, M. Kaminsky, M. D. Mitzenmacher, ["Cuckoo Filter: Practically Better Than Bloom"](cuckoo-filter-practically-better-than-bloom.pdf).